 Our schools have been developed to maximize teaching English, Language Arts, Social Studies, Math, and Sciences in a manner consistent with each student’s ability.
 Credits earned meet the Maryland State Department of Education’s requirements and will be transferred to the student’s LEA for graduation and issuance of a diploma.
 We enroll students referred from school systems in Maryland, Pennsylvania and West Virginia.
 We strive to transition students back into their home school as quickly as possible.

 Admission to Laurel Hall School begins with an IEP process at the child’s home school.
-The LEA IEP team will identify students with emotional disabilities and/or multiple handicaps.
+The LEA IEP team will identify students with emotional disabilities, autism and/or multiple handicaps.
 If the student is in need of a high level of structure and intensive support services, a referral to Laurel Hall is appropriate.